Chapter 5 Data Analysis

 Descriptive statistics are used to describe the characteristics of a sample drawn from a population; often, when dealing with data about human beings in organizations, it’s not feasible to attain data for the entire population, so instead we settle for what is hopefully a representative sample of individuals from the focal population.
 Common types of descriptive statistics include counts (i.e., frequencies), measures of central tendency (e.g., mean, median, mode), and measures of dispersion (e.g., variance, standard deviation, interquartile range).
 When we analyze employee demographic data, for example, we often compute descriptive statistics like the number of employees who identify with each race/ethnicity category or the average employee age and standard deviation.
 It’s important to remember that descriptive statistics are, well, descriptive.
 That is, they help us describe characteristics of a sample, but when computed with data from a sample, they don’t allow us to make inferences about the underlying population from which the sample was drawn.

 In contrast, we apply inferential statistics when we wish to make inferences about a particular population based on a sample of data we have collected from that population.
 A common approach to making these inferences is the application of null hypothesis significance testing (NHST).
 If you’re familiar with p-values, then you may also be familiar with NHST.
-For example, in the HR context, we commonly pilot new training programs with a sample of employees and collect outcome data, and then apply an inferential statistical analysis (e.g., independent-samples t-test) to infer whether the new training program will result in better outcomes than the older training program if applied to the overall population of employees.
+For example, in the HR context, we commonly pilot new training programs with a sample of employees and collect outcome data, and then apply an inferential statistical analysis (e.g., independent-samples t-test) to infer whether the new training program will result in significantly better outcomes than the older training program if applied to the overall population of employees.

 Two specific types of inferential statistics include parametric and nonparametric statistics.
 Simply put, parametric statistics make certain assumptions about population parameters and distributions (e.g., normally distributed), whereas nonparametric statistics don’t make these assumptions.
 Thus, when determining which inferential statistical analysis to apply to a sample of data, we often begin by investigating whether the assumptions for a parametric statistical analysis have been met, and if we don’t find that the data satisfy those assumptions, we then move on to selecting an appropriate nonparametric statistical analysis.
 Classic examples of parametric statistics include: t-tests, analyses of variance, Pearson product-moment correlations, and ordinary least squares linear regression.
 Examples of nonparametric statistics include: Mann-Whitney U-test, Kruskal-Wallis one-way analysis, and McNemar’s test.